Scheduled monuments in Somerset: Bath and North East Somerset

 Bath and North East Somerset (commonly referred to as BANES or B&NES) is a unitary authority created on 1 April 1996, following the abolition of the County of Avon.
 Bath and North East Somerset occupies an area of 220 sqmi, two-thirds of which is green belt.
-BANES stretches from the outskirts of Bristol, south into the Mendip Hills and east to the southern Cotswold Hills and Wiltshire border.
+BANES stretches from the outskirts of Bristol, south into the Mendip Hills, and east to the southern Cotswold Hills and the Wiltshire border.
 The city of Bath is the principal settlement in the district, but BANES also covers Keynsham, Midsomer Norton, Radstock and the Chew Valley.
-BANES has a population of 170,000, about half of whom live in Bath, making it 12 times more densely populated than the rest of the district.

 There are 58 scheduled monuments in Bath and North East Somerset.
 Some of the oldest are Neolithic, including the Stanton Drew stone circles and several tumuli.
 The Great Circle at Stanton Drew is the second largest stone circle in Britain (after Avebury); it is considered to be one of the largest Neolithic monuments to have been built.
 The date of construction is not known but is thought to be between 3000 and 2000 BCE which places it in the Late Neolithic to Early Bronze Age.
 There are also several Iron Age hill forts such as the one at Maes Knoll, which is connected to the Wansdyke medieval defensive earthwork, several sections of which are included in this list.
 The Romano-British period is represented with several sites, most notably the Roman Baths and city walls in Bath.
-More recent sites include several bridges, which date from the Middle Ages to the 18th-century Palladian bridge in Prior Park Landscape Garden.
+More recent sites include several bridges, with dates ranging from the Middle Ages to the 18th-century Palladian bridge in Prior Park Landscape Garden.
 Dundas Aqueduct, built in 1805 to carry the Kennet and Avon Canal, is the most recent site in the list.